tkaden4/blog/_posts/2020-10-07-introduction.md

 # About + Introduction

-HI, im Kaden Thomas, currently working as a Full Stack Developer and studying to become an Industrial Automation and Control Systems Engineer (quite the mouthful!).
+Hi, I'm Kaden Thomas, currently working as a Full Stack Developer and studying to become an Industrial Automation and Control Systems Engineer.

 In this blog post I'll be going over my intentions for this blog, how I got here, and what to expect from me in terms of content, frequency, and community interaction.

 ## Backstory

-I pursued Mathematics and CS at both **University of Washington Bothell** and **Western Washington University**, due to my passion for software development and the future prospects as a Data Scientist or Machine Learning Specialist.
+I pursued Mathematics and CS at both **University of Washington Bothell** and **Western Washington University** due to my passion for software development and the future prospects as a Data Scientist or Machine Learning Specialist.
 After working as a Full Stack Developer for about a year and a half, I decided that I wanted to pursue opportunities in Electrical Engineering & Industrial Automation, leading to me dropping out and enrolling in **Bellingham Technical College**'s